J. Jonah Jameson

-John "J." Jonah Jameson Jr. is a fictional character appearing in American comic books published by Marvel Comics, most commonly in association with the superhero Spider-Man.
+John Jonah Jameson Jr. is a character appearing in American comic books published by Marvel Comics, most commonly in association with the superhero Spider-Man.
 The character was created by writer Stan Lee and artist Steve Ditko, and he first appeared in The Amazing Spider-Man issue #1 (March 1963).

 Jameson is typically depicted as the publisher or editor-in-chief of the Daily Bugle, a fictional New York City newspaper.
-Recognizable by his toothbrush moustache, flattop haircut, and ever-present cigar, he carries out a smear campaign against Spider-Man (and to a lesser extent other superheroes such as Daredevil), frequently referring to him as a "menace" and a criminal, but occasionally and reluctantly allying with him.
-This usually stems from his deep-seated belief in law enforcement and government agencies, and thus despises superheroes for working outside the system.
+Recognizable by his moustache, flattop haircut, and ever-present cigar, he carries out a smear campaign against Spider-Man (and to a lesser extent, other superheroes such as Daredevil and the Avengers), frequently referring to him as a "threat" or "menace" and a criminal, but occasionally and reluctantly allying with him.
+This usually stems from his deep-seated belief in law enforcement and government agencies.
+Jameson thus despises superheroes for working outside the system.
 In the early comics as well as most media interpretations, he employs photojournalist Peter Parker to take pictures of Spider-Man in the hopes of catching him in the middle of wrongdoing, unaware that Peter is the superhero himself.
-Over the course of the comics, Jameson has done various other jobs, most notably being the Mayor of New York City for several years before resigning.
-Peter has revealed his identity to Jameson twice: the first during the "Civil War" event, which was undone by the events of the "One More Day"; and the second years later, which caused him to finally give up his crusade on Spider-Man and become a permanent ally and advocate of him.
+Over the course of the comics, Jameson has done various other jobs, such as being the Mayor of New York City for several years before resigning.
+Peter has revealed his identity to Jameson twice: first during the "Civil War" event, which is undone by the events of "One More Day"; and the second time years later, which causes him to finally give up his crusade against Spider-Man and become a permanent ally and advocate of him.